JeroenVanB/LAMAS/docs/index.md

 In each round, each player is given _n_ cards.
 From a separate set of cards, one random card is picked to determine the trump of the round.
 Starting by the player to the left of the dealer _P<sub>1</sub>_ and continuing clockwise, every player _P_ ∈ \{_P<sub>1</sub>_, _P<sub>2</sub>_, _P<sub>3</sub>_, _P<sub>4</sub>_\} guesses the number of tricks he will win.
 (In the rare occasion that all the guesses sum up to _n_, the dealer has to change his guess.
 He has to increase or decrease his original guess with 1 such that the total is not a sum equal to _n_.)

 Next, _t_ = _n_ tricks are played, in which each player plays one card.
 During the first trick _t_<sub>1</sub>, the player left of the dealer starts.
 In the following rounds, the winner of the previous trick starts.
 The starting player is called _the opener_.
-Every player after the opener, should play a card matching the suit of the card played by the opener.
+Every player after the opener should play a card matching the suit of the card played by the opener.
 If this is not possible, the player may play any card of his choice.

 ### Winning tricks